Help

 ERCOT oversees the overall management and operation of a large portion of the transmission grid.
 It works collaboratively with transmission and distribution delivery companies like Oncor to determine the need for additional power lines based on new generators, new consumers, and future demand.

-Oncor and other utilities have internal planning teams that assesses what the company needs to support our own reliable system through a continuous review of the transmission grid.
+Oncor and other utilities have internal planning teams that assess what the company needs to support our own reliable system through a continuous review of the transmission grid.

 The PUCT oversees regulation of the state's electric, water and telecommunication.
 Its mission focuses on the protection of customers, advancement of competition, and promotion of high-quality infrastructure.
 Reviewing and approving requests for authorization to construct new transmission facilities is a significant part of its duties.